seanf0617/automate-all-the-things/README.md

 - Lambda
 - Lambda Layers

-Azure
-- Function App
-- Function App Slot

-## How To Guides
-- How to onboard an AWS Lambda to the pipeline.
-[Readme](/examples/onboard_aws_lambda.md)
-- How to onboard an Azure FunctionApp/Slot to the pipeline.
-[Readme](/examples/onboard_azure_function_app.md)

 ## Contributions
-Help us make this better by making a pull request.
+Help me make this better by making a pull request.

-## Questions or Comments
-Join our Google Chat Room (search for "Code Liberation Front")